junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 # Display World Population Data With Mapbox, Node.js and GridDB

-In this blog, we will show you how to display world population data from [worldometers](https://www.worldometers.info/) using React, Mapbox GL JS, Node.js, and GridDB with a TimeSeries container.
+In this blog, we will show you how to display world population data from [worldometers](https://www.worldometers.info/) using React, Mapbox GL JS, Node.js, and GridDB.
 The flow for this project can be breakdown into a few steps:

 ## Data Acquisition